RiqiangGao/GDP-HMM_AAPMChallenge/challenge_results/challenge_results.md

 ![](test_phase.png)

-The top 6 teams will be awarded with money after they open source their solutions:
+The top 6 teams are awarded with money below, and their solutions can be find [here](https://huggingface.co/Jungle15/GDP-HMM_baseline/tree/main/participants_solutions):

-**1st**: $1300 for Team Yasin, solution repo:
+**1st**: $1300 for Team Yasin

 **2nd**: $1100 for Team tyxiong123